TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - #### PCB Subsystem

 The induction heater controller is physically and electrically supported by the Printed Circuit Board (PCB) Subsystem.
 It unites power electronics, sensors, embedded systems, and user interface components all together into a single component.
 The PCB has to guarantee correct routing of signals, communication of components, grounding of wires, and isolation between voltage regions, otherwise failure is inbound.
-The PCB’s design directly impacts how accurately the controller can function and do what's is sole purpose is.
+The PCB's design directly impacts how accurately the controller can function and do what's is sole purpose is.

 #### Functional Overview